Parsing ARINC 424 Flight Logs with Python

 if route_dist_nm is not None and route_dist_nm > Decimal("450"):

-# High magnetic variation may affect RNP/RNAV approach minima
+# High variation may affect RNP/RNAV track and approach verification.

 if mag_var_deg is not None and abs(mag_var_deg) > Decimal("15"):